ss-cui/afec-x2021/README.md

 # afec-x2021
-This is a tutorial for teaching process
+This is a tutorial for teaching purposes.